cdeln/doctest/README.md

 ------------
 If you find a bug, report it!
 If you have an idea on how to improve the project, be it anything from better documentation to adding new features, consider preparing a **feature proposal**.
-We call it proposal because the words request has the wrong intention, no one will fix the request for you, but the idea can be discussed and accepted or rejected before **you** implement it.
+We call it proposal because the word "request" has the wrong intention, no one will fix the request for you, but the idea can be discussed and accepted or rejected before **you** implement it.
-Please make sure to read through the **Contributing**(CONTRIBUTING.md) page before submitting any issue, the triaging procedure is documented there.
+Please make sure to read through the [**Contributing**](CONTRIBUTING.md) page before submitting any issue, the triaging procedure is documented there.

 Contributing
 ------------